iam-veeramalla/python-for-devops/README.md

   - Example: Using variables to store and manipulate configuration data in a DevOps context.

 ## Day 4: Functions, Modules and Packages
-- What are differences between function, modules and packages ?
+- What are differences between function, modules and packages?
-- How to import a package ?
+- How to import a package?
-- What are Python workspaces ?
+- What are Python workspaces?

 ## Day 5: Environment Variables and Command Line Arguments
 - Reading and writing environment variables in Python.